visore/QRealFourier/README.md

 QRealFourier is the interface that should be used for all transformations.

-1. QFourierTransformer(Execution execution, int fixedSize);
+1. QFourierTransformer(int size = -1);

-	Constructor with both parameters optional.
+	Constructor with optional parameter.

-	Execution specifies if the FFT or rescaling should be done in a separate thread.
-	Default is execution in the same thread.

-	The second parameter specifies the fixed size of the FFT.
+	The parameter specifies the fixed size of the FFT.
-	The default is -1 which will result in a slower variable size.
+	The default is -1 which will result in a slower variable-sized FFT.

-2.	bool setFixedSize(int size);
+2. Initialization setSize(int size);

-	Changes the fixed size to one of sizes given in the list above.
-This is the same as the second parameter in the constructor.
+	Changes the size to one of sizes given in the list above.
+This is the same as the parameter in the constructor.
 Can be changed during runtime.

-	If a size not in the prescribed list is passed, false will be returned and the slower variable size FFT will be used.

-3.	void setExecution(Execution execution);

-	Sets the execution of the FFT to run in the same thread as the caller or in a separate thread.
-For sizes 16384 or smaller, the same thread is recommended.
-This is the same as the first parameter of the constructor.
+	If the size is one of the default fixed sizes, FixedSize will be returned.
+If the size is not in the default list, but still a valid FFT size (power of 2), VariableSize will be returned.
+If the size is an invalid FFT size, InvalidSize is returned.

-4.	void forwardTransform(float *input, float *output, QWindower *windower);
+3.	void forwardTransform(float *input, float *output, QWindower *windower);

-	This function is used for fixed-sized FFTs.

 	Calculates the FFT of the input samples and stores them in output.
 The output array must be allocated beforehand and has the same size as the input array.